aws-samples/busy-engineers-encryption-sdk/docs/exercises/3-caching.rst

 the number of KMS calls issued.
 Currently, every message you send or receive incurs a single KMS call.
-While KMS calls are inexpensive and have high default limits, when you write an application that performs encrypt or decrypt operations at extremely high volumes, you may find the overhead of performing a KMS call every time you encrypt and decrypt to be limiting.
+While KMS calls are inexpensive and have high default limits, when you write an application that performs encrypt or decrypt operations at extremely high volumes, you might find the overhead of performing a KMS call every time you encrypt and decrypt to be limiting.

 In this exercise we'll explore the caching feature of the AWS Encryption SDK